TaitoUnited/full-stack-template/scripts/taito/DEVELOPMENT.md

 Open storage bucket named 'bucket' in browser:

     taito open bucket   # Log in with minio / secret1234

-Show user accounts and other information that you can use to log in:

-    taito info

 Start and open UI kit: